napengam/phpWebSocketServer/README.md

 Example of client written in PHP to connect and write to the server using resource **/php**

+**php2php**

+Example how to make one php script send messages to other php script via websocket

 **webClient**

 Example of web client to connect and communicate with the server  using resource **/web**

+**websocketExtern**

+Conneting to external websocket servers to test cleint code

 # Some Numbers